Emma Dunn spills the details on the 5 best hotels in Brighton for a chic seaside stay

 Packed with culture, its bustling food scene, independent boutiques and sprawling pebble beach make it a lustful destination for any traveller.

-This summer, explore this colourful city for yourself with a stay in one of Brighton’s 5 best hotels.
+This autumn, explore this colourful city for yourself with a stay in one of Brighton’s 5 best hotels.

 1 Artist Residence